elysiajs/documentation/docs/essential/life-cycle.md

 Hooks can be categorized into 2 types:

 1. Local Hook: Execute on a specific route
-2. Global Hook: Execute on every route
+2. Interceptor Hook: Execute on every route

 ::: tip
 The hook will accept the same Context as a handler, you can imagine you adding a route handler but at a specific point.